 Also, occasionally treat your fish with vegetables and fruits like broccoli, cucumber, cauliflower, carrots, and apples.
 Chop fruits/veggies in small pieces and boil for a while.
 Drain the soup and feed you fish with boiled green delight once it comes to normal temperature.
 This provides them with the nutrients missing in supplemental meals and keeps their color vibrant and guts in prime health.

 8) Detect signs of illness

-It is very important to keep an eye on health of your fish on a daily basis.
-The way they eat and move in the tank indicate their health.
+It is very important to keep an eye on the health of your fish on a daily basis.
+The way they eat and move in the tank indicates their health.
 If your fish is lethargic, not eating enough, or gasping for air, it means something is wrong.
-Check for development of flakes on their skin or any abnormal inflammation in the stomach.
+Check for the development of flakes on their skin or any abnormal inflammation in the stomach.